-- Services across network to be increased to frequent levels (per business case). - Missing road connections such as Quail Rise are filled in, allowing more direct routes. - Potential ferry to Homestead Bay. - Potential for rapid off-line service between Queenstown and Homestead Bay (not shown). - Continuing development of on-demand services away from core routes.
+- Services across network to be increased to frequent levels (per business case). - Missing road connections such as Quail Rise western access road are filled in, allowing more direct routes. - Potential ferry to Homestead Bay (not shown). - Potential for rapid off-line service between Queenstown and Homestead Bay (not shown). - Continuing development of on-demand services away from core routes.